yabellini/SitioAcademico/content/blog/2022_teaching_en/04-teaching/index.md

 ### 4. Use the screen(s) wisely

-We already mention you need to show you students how to accomodate their screen to best see you.
+We already mention you [need to show you students how to accomodate their screen to best see you](#1-be-seen-and-heard).
+You also need to tidy your screen(s) to teach.

-Some people now use two devices when teaching: a laptop plugged into the projector for learners to see and a tablet so that they can view their own notes and the notes that the learners are taking
+The best solution is use two devices or two screens when teaching: one screen to share with students and another screen with students notes and video, lesson notes, and chat.

+If you don't have two screen then only share with your students the windows or panel you want they see.
+You can have your lesson notes printed in paper.

-Enlarge the panel of the screen you need to show (script, console, environments, outputs) Use the chat for copy and pasting code and or errors.
+Enlarge the panel of the screen you need to show, for example, if you need to show the code enlarge the script windows, if you need to show a result enlarge the console panel, and so forth.

-Be careful of treacherous chat systems that can mangle your code.
-Straight quotes can be transformed to typographical quotes, character limits might chop off parts of the code, etc… mention the line number you are referring to allow students to share their screen to solve problems with the whole class
+One of the benefits of teaching online is that when people run into problems they can screenshare and we can solve the problem together.
+If your student feel confortable, allow them to share their screen to solve problems with the whole class, it is a excellent learning experience.
+They can also share their screen to demonstrate something they did.